AWS EFS vs EBS Multi-Attach

 AWS Elastic File Store – EFS

-Elastic File Store – EFS
+Elastic File System – EFS

 • can automatically scale from gigabytes to petabytes of data without needing to provision storage.

-• provides managed NFS (network file system) that can be mounted on and accessed by multiple EC2 in multiple AZs simultaneously.
+• provides managed NFS (network file system) that can be mounted on and accessed by multiple EC2 instances in multiple AZs simultaneously.

-• stores data redundantly across multiple AZs in the same region
+• stores data redundantly across multiple AZs in the same region (Regional file systems) or within a single AZ (One Zone file systems)

 • grows and shrinks automatically as files are added and removed, so there is no need to manage storage procurement or provisioning.